Saeed Qazaz

-Saeed Qazaz and His Children, Jordan, 1960.
-Taken in 1960, this photograph shows Saeed Qazaz, maternal uncle of Fadeyyeh Darabe, wearing a Hatta and Agal with his children in Zarqa.

-Saeed Qazaz also known as Saeed al-Qazaz was a leading politician from Iraq's noble class.
+Saeed Qazaz-Salih also known as Saeed al-Qazaz was a leading politician from Iraq's noble class.
 He was born in 1904 into a aristocratic family of land barons in the Khurmatu District of Iraq.
 In 1924 he became a Secretary to Captain Lane, Mufti of the British Administration in Sulaymaniyah until the Fourteenth of July Revolution.
 He has held several administrative positions, including the director of Tanjaro district, governor of Halabja and Zakho, governor of Erbil, Kut, Kirkuk and Mosul.
 He was also the Iraqi Interior Minister during the monarchy.
 After the revolution, Abdulkarim Qasim surrendered to the revolution and was taken prisoner.
-He held a social circle with Faisal II.
+He held a social circle with King Faisal II.

-His famous saying is often repeated in Iraq: “When he walks towards the gallows and death is near, he sees many people under his feet who do not deserve to live”.
+His famous saying is often repeated in Iraq: “When he walks towards the gallows and death is near, he sees many people under his feet who do not deserve to live.”
 Saeed Qazaz did not publicly belong to any political party or group.